TheRealCodeBeard/ServerlessTwitterBot/STEP7.md

 **SUCCESS!** You now have a fully CI/CD Node.js based Twitter bot!

+## What have we learned here?

+The goal of this tutorial was to take you through a project using Azure Serverless (Functions and Logic Apps) using Visual Studio Code which produced a real world result (A Twitter Bot) that was released through a CI/CD process using GitHub Actions.

+In Step 1 we covered the basics of setting up a code repository in GitHub.
+Step 2 to Step 4 took you through the process of using the Visual Studio Code Extensions to build an Azure Function and commit the code to your GitHub repository.
+In Step 5 we built a Logic App and learnt about a failure case specific to Twitter.
+Finally, in Steps 6 and 7 we learnt how to set up our CI/CD process and release the new code by just syncing our code changes.

+I hope you enjoyed this process and can use it as a springboard to your own projects both for fun and profit!

 ---------------------------------------------------------------------------------------

 ## THE MAIN WALK THROUGH FINISHES HERE WHAT FOLLOWS ARE EXTENSIONS AND STRETCH PROJECTS